Clayman History, Family Crest & Coats of Arms

 "Clay has long been a Notts surname.
 It was represented in the parish of Hayton in the time of Henry VII.
 Hercules Clay was a mayor of Newark in the reign of Charles I. (S.), and Clay is still a Newark name.
 The Clays of Southwell during last century carried their pedigree back 200 years, and their name is yet in the town.
 Six centuries ago Clay was a common name in the east of England, especially in Essex, Lincolnshire, Hunts, Cambridgeshire, and Beds.
 It is still well established in Lincolnshire, as well as in Notts and Derbyshire."

-Important Dates for the Clayman family
+Early History of the Clayman family

 This web page shows only a small excerpt of our Clayman research.
 Another 78 words (6 lines of text) covering the years 1086, 1457 and 1537 are included under the topic Early Clayman History in all our PDF Extended History products and printed products wherever possible.